 Sporting Injury from playing Rugby

-Since learning and practicing kinesiology over the past 15 years ago I have been amazed, by the process and unexpected events that take place within my treatment sessions.
+Since learning and practicing kinesiology over 20 years ago I have been amazed, by the process and unexpected events that take place within my treatment sessions.

 I've wanted to share about the fascinating episodes between my clients and myself.
 If my insights can open up the curiosity of people to experience kinesiology or for the process of muscle checking or muscle monitoring, I will be happy.
 I would like to see this process used by a wider number of practitioners.